 California has always been known as a state that stands up for the rights of workers.
 A new law is about to take effect that could significantly impact many workers in this state.
 Assembly Bill 5 was passed this year and signed by the governor in September.
-At the Kaufman Law Firm, our Los Angeles unpaid overtime attorneys want to look at how wage and overtime practices could change for you and the people you work for.
+At The Kaufman Law Firm, our Los Angeles unpaid overtime attorneys want to look at how wage and overtime practices could change for you and the people you work for.

 State lawmakers in California recently passed Assembly Bill 5 (AB 5).
-The governor signed the bill into law in September, and changes are set to take effect January 1, 2020.
+The governor signed the bill into law in September, and changes are set to take effect on January 1, 2020.
 The bill is an attempt to ensure that workers are treated fairly by preventing employers from unjustly classifying them as independent contractors.

 When an employer uses an independent contractor or freelancer, they can get away with not paying things like unemployment insurance, minimum wage, overtime, benefits, and more.
 Some of the most common examples of independent contractors are rideshare service drivers, many in the construction industry, commercial truck drivers, and more.